greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/VACUUM.html.md

 Vacuum active databases frequently \(at least nightly\), in order to remove expired rows.
 After adding or deleting a large number of rows, running the `VACUUM ANALYZE` command for the affected table might be useful.
 This updates the system catalogs with the results of all recent changes, and allows the Greenplum Database query optimizer to make better choices in planning queries.

-**Important:** PostgreSQL has a separate optional server process called the *autovacuum daemon*, whose purpose is to automate the execution of `VACUUM` and `ANALYZE` commands.
+> **Important** PostgreSQL has a separate optional server process called the *autovacuum daemon*, whose purpose is to automate the execution of `VACUUM` and `ANALYZE` commands.
 Greenplum Database enables the autovacuum daemon to perform `VACUUM` operations only on the Greenplum Database template database `template0`.
 Autovacuum is enabled for `template0` because connections are not allowed to `template0`.
 The autovacuum daemon performs `VACUUM` operations on `template0` to manage transaction IDs \(XIDs\) and help avoid transaction ID wraparound issues in `template0`.

 Manual `VACUUM` operations must be performed in user-defined databases to manage transaction IDs \(XIDs\) in those databases.